erikjanderson/Scheduled-Job-Utilities/README.md

 ## How to get
 You can fork this branch to import it to you sub-prod instance or your PDI.
 There is no setup involved with this application since its fairly plug and play.
-The only set up that is potentially requires is to scope the client script down to just a subset of scheduled jobs.
+The only set up that is potentially required is to scope the client script down to just a subset of scheduled jobs.

 ## Overview
 The application is relativity easy to use since it doesn't really require you to do much of anything other than run a scheduled import.